Dinosaur! (1985 film): Content

 Jointly with Reeve's narration, the documentary shows special effects scenes which reconstruct dinosaurs and their era, along with interviews with the most famous paleontologists at the time of the documentary shooting, including Jack Horner, Robert Bakker, Phil Currie, and Dale Russell.

-After a short introductory sequence and the subsequent opening credits the film starts with the mating of hadrosaurs, a species which in the documentary is identified as "hadrosaur", "the duck-billed dinosaur" or "duck-bill".
+After a short introductory sequence and the subsequent opening credits the film starts with the mating of Hadrosaurus, a species which in the documentary is identified as "hadrosaur", "the duck-billed dinosaur" or "duck-bill".
 The female soon lays a clutch of eggs that are eaten by a Struthiomimus, except for one.
 When the Struthiomimus eats the last egg it stole, it is then hunted and killed by a pair of Deinonychus.
 The remaining hadrosaur egg hatches and grows into a juvenile.
 While it is out grazing with its parents, it wanders off and it almost gets killed by a Tyrannosaurus rex, but the parents hear its cries and come to the rescue.
 While one of the parents looks after the juvenile, the other one faces the theropod and knocks it over with its strong, 2,000-pound tail.
 Once down, the Tyrannosaurus could not get up easily, so the herbivore is given a chance to escape.
 Once all three hadrosaurs are happily back together and the Tyrannosaurus is back on its feet, the latter defeatedly walks back into the forest.

 Next, a herd of Brontosaurus is shown, busy eating leaves from tall trees.
 They use their long necks to reach high branches.

 Next, a herd of Monoclonius is seen grazing.
 One member wanders off into the forest in search of flowers.
 Night falls and it tries to find the herd.
 It soon stumbles upon the remains of a killed hadrosaur and becomes wary.
 The Tyrannosaurus then ambushes it and bites hard on its back.
 The Monoclonius breaks free and stabs the Tyrannosaurus in the shin, which only infuriates the predator.
 The Monoclonius becomes cornered and is killed.

 That night, all seems calm.
 Suddenly, an asteroid crashes into Earth and kills the dinosaurs.
 After that, a small mouse-like mammal (live-acted by an opossum) is seen climbing out of a hole in the ground, among the bones of a dead hadrosaur, signaling the start of mammals ruling the Earth.

 The documentary also discusses the overgrowing popularity of dinosaurs, as well as the possibility of living cryptids such as the Loch Ness Monster and Mokele-mbembe.